Sam Bradford: 2010 season

-In early Spring, Bradford met with Thom Goudy, a professional development coach in St. Louis, Missouri.
+In early spring, Bradford met with Thom Goudy, a professional development coach in St. Louis, Missouri.
 Goudy helped Bradford with his pocket technique.
 Bradford spent three weeks in his training camp before starting the summer conditioning camp.

-On April 22, 2010, Bradford was selected by the St. Louis Rams as the first overall pick in the 2010 NFL Draft.
-It was the first time the Rams selected a quarterback in the first round of a draft since the selection of Bill Munson in the 1964 NFL Draft.
-Bradford was the first No. 1 pick out of Oklahoma since Billy Sims was selected top overall by the Detroit Lions in the 1980 NFL Draft.
+On April 22, 2010, Bradford was selected by the St. Louis Rams as the first overall pick in the 2010 NFL draft.
+It was the first time the Rams selected a quarterback in the first round of a draft since the selection of Bill Munson in the 1964 NFL draft.
+Bradford was the first No. 1 pick out of Oklahoma since Billy Sims was selected first overall by the Detroit Lions in the 1980 NFL draft.
 Bradford chose the #8 in honor to Troy Aikman who also attended Oklahoma before transferring to UCLA.
 On July 30, 2010, Bradford signed a six-year, $78 million deal, which had $50 million of guarantees and a maximum value of $86 million which made it the largest contract ever for an NFL rookie.

 In the preseason opener against the Minnesota Vikings on August 14, Bradford went 6-of-13 for 57 yards and was also sacked 3 times in a Rams loss.
 After another unimpressive showing against the Browns in his second game, Bradford had a better performance against the Patriots in the third game of the preseason.
 He got his first start in place of the injured A. J. Feeley, throwing two first half touchdowns and helping lead the Rams to a 36–35 victory.

 He competed for the starting quarterback position with Feeley and on September 4, Bradford was named the starting quarterback for the 2010 season opener.
 On September 12, 2010, in his first regular season game as the starting quarterback for the Rams, Bradford completed 32 of 55 passes for 253 yards, 1 touchdown and 3 interceptions in a 17–13 loss to the Arizona Cardinals.
 His first NFL touchdown came on a 1-yard pass to Laurent Robinson.
 Two weeks later, he then achieved his first victory as an NFL starter when the Rams defeated the Washington Redskins in an upset by a score of 30–16, which snapped a 13-game overall home losing streak.
 The next week, he passed for 289 yards and two touchdowns in leading the Rams over the Seahawks, 20–3.
 This was their first win in a division game since November 2007.